 CYTOMAIA utilizes a closed culture vessel to enclose biological material suspended in a culture medium above which is a gaseous headspace.
 A sensitive pressure sensor is linked to the culture headspace via a flexible transfer diaphragm to form a non-invasive yet sensitive detection system capable of measuring increases or decreases in pressure.
-If the biological material respires, dissolved gasses in the culture medium exchange with the headspace gases and the pressure sensing mechanism detects the change.
+If the biological material respires, dissolved gases in the culture medium exchange with the headspace gases and the pressure sensing mechanism detects the change.
 Activity of the biological suspension is therefore translated into pressure readings and the sensor converts these to electrical signals which are digitized for further interrogation by a microprocessor.
 In addition to logging values over time the chip constantly applies an algorithm to assess whether or not significant events are taking place.
 Culture vessels and microprocessor are housed in an instrument which monitors pressure, maintains optimum growth and gas exchange conditions, and communicates results.

 In Speedy Breedy technology: